 Several thousands of people fly into Reno every year on their journey to the playa.
 As a result, rental cars are in high demand as well as pricey – especially with cleaning fees.

-But there have arisen other, innovative, and funner means for folks to make it from here to the playa.
-Whether jumping on a plane flying directly to Black Rock City Airport, taking a bus, sharing a ride with other burners from the airport, or heading over to the rideshare base to hook up a ride, it can be easy and indeed fun to make your way to the playa, thanks to the creativity and generosity of fellow burners.
+But there have arisen other, innovative and funner means for folks to make it from here to the playa.
+Whether jumping on a plane flying directly to the Black Rock City Municipal Airport, taking a bus or sharing a ride with other burners to the playa, it can be easy and indeed fun to make your way to the playa.

 We’ve also included a few local trucking companies that come recommended for local transportation of major sizes/quantities to and from the playa, and a local UPS shipping location that is really accommodative of us burners.

 Upon landing, please be sure to check out Burning Man’s Air Playa Info table for questions, resources, transportation options, and some local burner hospitality.

 There are various air charters that offer flights daily between Reno-Tahoe International Airport and Black Rock City Municipal Airport before, during, and after Burning Man.
 Go here for the listing of approved air charters and other BRC flight information.